mddazure/azure-vwan-microhack/README.md

 :question: What is the meaning of the AS path?

+Then go to Effective Routes of the Default route table of the newly added microhack-eastus-hub

+:question: Where do the routes for Spoke 1 and Spoke 2 (172.16.(1)(2).0/24) and the Branch (10.0.(1)(2).0/24) point?.
+What is their AS path and how this compare to what you saw on the West Europe hub?

 :point_right: Association and Propagation

 In the portal, in the microhack-vwan blade under Connectivity click Virtual network connections and expand Virtual networks for both Hubs.

 :exclamation: Note that for all 4 connections across both Hubs, under Associated to Route Table it says "defaultRouteTable".

 This means that each connection takes its routing information from the default route table of its *local* hub.
 This is always the case: the route service in a Hub only programs routing information to its directly connected Spokes.

 Under Propagation to Route Tables, it also says "defaultRouteTable".
 This means that this connection sends its reachability information (i.e. the prefixes behind it) to its *local* default route table only, but *not* to the other Hub.

 However, we observed that the defaultRouteTable of the West Europe Hub does have routes for the Spokes in US East and vice versa.

 This happens because under Propagating to labels, there is the entry "default".

 Labels are a method of grouping Route Tables across Hubs, so that they do not have to be specified individually.
 The defaultRouteTables in all Hubs in a VWAN are automatically included in the "default" label, and Propagation to this label is automatically enabled.
 It is possible to change this after deployment to implement custom routing patterns.

 # Scenario 4: Isolated Spokes and Shared Services Spoke
 Imagine an IT department that must facilitate DevOps teams.
 IT operates a number of central services, such as the networks in and between Azure and on-premise, and the Active Directory domain.